 Because it kills spiders by physically drying them out, it remains effective indefinitely as long as it stays dry.
 Reapply after vacuuming.
 The idea is to have a light layer of the dust in places where spiders or other insects are likely to walk or crawl.
 Using too much at once may backfire, causing them to avoid the place altogether which means they will not get it on their exoskeleton (that’s a fancy word for Spider Skin).

-My first go-to was the diatomaceous earth but we couldn't seem to keep it in one place.
+My first go-to was the diatomaceous earth but we couldn’t seem to keep it in one place.
 It was get tracked all over.
 However after reading this post about how to apply diatomaceous earth, I changed my tune.

 Natural Pest Control for Spiders – Somewhat Effective Products

 Garlic supposedly deters spiders from making a home in your outdoor plants.
 You put a few cloves of garlic in a spray bottle and add water.
 You spray the plant lightly and the spiders go away.
 Pretty easy and cost effective, but I didn’t notice that great of results.

 My friend mentioned using tomato leaves which I thought was interesting.
 The idea is to blend tomato leaves and mix with 4 pints of water and one tablespoon of cornstarch.
 Put it in a spray bottle and spray on live spiders you find.
 I didn’t try this but it sounds interesting.

 Get a package of pipe or chewing tobacco and soak it in a gallon of boiling water until it cools.
 Put a cup of tobacco juice and 1/2 cup dish soap into a spray bottle, shake, and spray.
 Another repellent I did not try because I have no desire to go purchase tobacco.